sindripetursson/anicropedia/README.md

 Furthermore, features on the page:

 A weather API is linked, that aligns the weather data (sunny, rainy, snowy) with fitting music published by the ACNH API and plays them in the background.
 In order to be accessible for countries around the world, users can type in their specific location that switches them between content specific areas in north and south.
-On the music page, user can listen and add their favorite music to their My Island page.
-To support the audio usability, a musicbar is displayed showing the currently playing song and a progessbar.
-Moreover, in the menubar is a hamburger menu located, which opens a sidebar with fast access to each page.
+On the music page, users can listen and add their favorite music to their My Island page.
+To support the audio usability, a music bar is displayed showing the currently playing song with a progress bar.
+Moreover, in the menu bar is a hamburger menu located, which opens a sidebar with fast access to each page.

 ## What we used